MicrosoftDocs/WSL/WSL/tutorials/gpu-compute.md

 # GPU accelerated Machine Learning training in the Windows Subsystem for Linux

 Support for GPU compute, the #1 most requested WSL feature, is now available for preview via the Windows Insider program.
-[Learn more.](https://docs.microsoft.com/windows/win32/direct3d12/gpu-accelerated-training)
+[Read the blog post](https://devblogs.microsoft.com/commandline/).

 ## What is GPU Compute?